what if we’re beautiful

 Daniel Thomas Davis, What If We’re Beautiful

-What If We’re Beautiful is a music and dance performance exploring concepts of identity, chosen family, and defining home.
-In collaboration with dancers/choreographers, Aaron Loux and Brian Lawson, Hub New Music performs works by Daniel Thomas Davis, Angélica Negrón, Julius Eastman, and others that each offer a unique perspective on these concepts.
+What If We’re Beautiful is a performance exploring concepts of queerness, chosen family, and defining home, offered as both a chamber music program and collaboration with dancers/choreographers, Aaron Loux and Brian Lawson.
 Daniel Thomas Davis’ piece of the same title inspired this collaboration, and is a resounding celebration of queer joy.
+Additional works by Angélica Negrón, Julius Eastman, Nico Muhly and others each offer unique perspectives on these concepts.

 collaborators